JBZoo/CSV-Blueprint/README.md

       is_consonant: true                # Validates if the input contains only consonants.
 Example: "bcd".
       is_alnum: true                    # Validates whether the input is only alphanumeric.
 Example: "aBc123".
       is_alpha: true                    # This is similar to `is_alnum`, but it does not allow numbers.
 Example: "aBc".
-      is_hex_rgb_color: true            # Validates weather the input is a hex RGB color or not.
+      is_hex_rgb_color: true            # Validates whether the input is a hex RGB color or not.
 Examples: "#FF0000", "#123", "ffffff", "fff".

       # Check if the value is a valid hash.
 Supported algorithms:
       #  - md5, md4, md2, sha1, sha224, sha256, sha384, sha512/224, sha512/256, sha512